 KETAMINE INFUSION THERAPY

-Ketamine is a safe, fast-acting anesthetic with a wonderful variety of applications to treat mental health and chronic pain.
+Ketamine is a safe, fast-acting anesthetic with a wonderful variety of applications to treat mental health.
 It was first synthesized in 1963 as a rapid anesthetic that supported the cardiopulmonary system and had a reduced recovery period, limiting the possibility and severity of adverse side-effects.
 It was so safe that it became known as a “buddy drug” during the Vietnam War since non-medical personnel could administer it on the battlefield.

 In 1970, ketamine’s antidepressant properties were discovered, leading to a cascade of positive studies published on its treatment of unipolar depression.
-Further studies have shown its efficacy for the treatment of PTSD, OCD, Bipolar Depression, Severe Anxiety, Fibromyalgia, Complex Regional Pain Syndrome, and other pain syndromes.
+Further studies have shown its efficacy for the treatment of PTSD, OCD, Bipolar Depression, Severe Anxiety, and other syndromes.

 Approximately 70% of patients experience a significant reduction in symptoms – many during their first infusion.
-Now, Ketamine is widely used by psychiatrists and anesthesiologists to heal mood disorders, eliminate suicidal ideations, and alleviate chronic pain.
+Now, Ketamine is widely used by psychiatrists and anesthesiologists to heal mood disorders and eliminate suicidal ideations.

 Ketamine works by increasing synaptogenesis and neuroplasticity, regulating glutamate, and decreasing inflammation.